 Key words: Nutrient trade-off, Pareto optimality, genome wide association (GWAS), Nutrient-Use-Efficiency (NUE), Arabidopsis

-Section II Prpject
+Section II Project

-Background : Trade-off and Pareto optimality.
+Background : Trade-offs and Pareto optimality.
 The understanding of biological trade-offs is currently a puzzle in developmental and evolutionary biology.
-Organisms have evolved to optimize their fitness by maximizing their performance at a particular task.
+Organisms have evolved to optimize their fitness by maximizing performance at a particular task.
 However, they often do this at the expense of a second tightly-linked task.
-This creates a trade-off between the performance for the first and the second task, which directionality will depend on the relevance of the task for fitness of the organisms in a particular environment.
-The inability for organisms to have high performance at two tasks raises the following questions: What are the molecular mechanisms that determine trade-offs?
-And can trade-offs be uncoupled or manipulated to increase the performance for traits of economical interest?
+This creates a trade-off between the performance for the first and the second task, whose directionality will depend on the relevance of the task for fitness of the organisms in a particular environment.
+The inability of organisms to have high performance at two tasks raises the following questions: What are the molecular mechanisms that determine trade-offs?
+Can trade-offs be uncoupled or manipulated to increase the performance for traits of economical interest?

 In economics, the problem of trade-offs has been the focus of extensive studies to characterize the possible solutions when populations of individuals are required to perform more than one task (Winter, 2010).
 In this regard, the conceptual frame-work of “Pareto efficiency” has been developed to indentify the most economical and efficient combinations of solutions for multi-task problems Ehrgott, 2000.
-An entity with high performance at task one is highly desirable, despite having low performance at task two.
-Similarly, an entity with high performance at task two is desirable at the expense of task one.
-Entities with average performance at each of the tasks can be selected if the combined performance is beneficial The combinations of high performance solutions for a set of tasks problem is called the “Pareto front” of optimal solutions which are used in economics to identify inefficient solutions eliminated from the system (Benson, 2001).
+An entity with high-performance at task one is highly desirable, despite having low performance at task two.
+Similarly, an entity with high-performance at task two, is desirable at the expense of task one.
+Entities with average performance at each of the two tasks can be selected if the combined performance is beneficial.
+The combinations of high-performance solutions for a set of tasks problem is called the “Pareto front” of optimal solutions, used in economics to identify inefficient solutions to be eliminated from the system (Benson, 2001).
 In biological systems, developmental and evolutionary trade-offs exist in both plants and animals (Fig. 1A, Vila-Aiub et al., 2009; Barton, 2010; Shoval et al., 2012; Sheftel et al., 2013)].
 For instance, species with higher biomass have a slower reproductive cycle and fewer offspring (Dmitriew, 2011).
 Yet, mostly optimal solutions to multi-task problems have been presumably maintained by natural selection.
 Thus, it has been recently shown that Pareto-fronts for multi-tasking phenotypes are often found in natural populations, showing the utility of Pareto frameworks to characterize developmental and evolutionary trade-offs Shoval et al., 2012; Sheftel et al., 2013.
-An example of this, is the morphology of the beak in Darwin’s finches which shape is optimized for a variety of tasks in feeding habits (Fig. 1A).
-In this proposal, we aim to characterize the range of optimal solutions for a trade-offs in nutrition and growth in plants.
-We will use the Pareto optimality framework and economics principles, to identify the genetic and molecular bases of natural variation in nutrient use efficiency (NUE) in natural populations of Arabidopsis.
+An example of this is the morphology of the beak in Darwin’s finches whose shape is optimized for a variety of tasks in feeding habits (Fig. 1A) [Shoval 2013].
+In this proposal, we aim to characterize the range of optimal solutions for a trade-offs in nutrition use and growth in plants.
+We will use the Pareto optimality framework and economics principles, to identify the genetic and molecular bases of natural variation in nutrient use efficiency (NUE) in natural populations of Arabidopsis, as a trade-off between N and two related nutrients (P and K).
+[Dennis thinks our only goal here is biomass, right?]